Semantics-Preserved Distortion for Personal Privacy Protection in Information Management: Experiments

 \subsubsection{Natural Language Processing Tasks}

-We build the model following the parser in \citep{DBLP:conf/acl/YuBP20} and \citep{DBLP:conf/ijcai/ZhangZL20}.
-Instead of the conventional biaffine \citep{DBLP:conf/iclr/DozatM17} parser, we use a recently proposed Accumulative Operation-based Induction (AOI) \cite{} as our parser in the experiment.
-Concretely, we use GloVe embedding with $100$ \citep{pennington-etal-2014-glove} dimensions as the word embedding.
-Other features, including character sequence, part-of-speech tag, and lemma, are represented by $50$-dimension tensors and concatenated to the input embedding.
-Roberta-large is used as the pre-trained language model to produce contextual representations of $100$ dimensions that are also concatenated to the input representation.
-The BiLSTM \citep{DBLP:journals/neco/HochreiterS97} with $3$ layers and $400$ hidden size is used to contextualize the input representations.
-Then, the edge and label scores are scored by two AOI scorers with $4$ attention heads.

-Specifically, AOI scorer has two sub-scorers, SelfAttn scorer and Multi-head Gathering Attention scorer (MHG).
-The first sub-scorer sketch the general relation of head-dependent pairs and the second sub-scorer compute the relations from a more global aspect.
+For NER and constituency parsing, We build our model following~\cite{DBLP:conf/acl/YuBP20} and~\cite{DBLP:conf/ijcai/ZhangZL20}.
+Instead of the conventional biaffine~\cite{DBLP:conf/iclr/DozatM17} parser, we utilize a parser called Accumulative Operation-based Induction (AOI), which has been recently proposed, to perform parsing tasks.
+Specifically, the AOI scorer has two sub-scorers, a SelfAttn scorer and a Multi-head Gathering Attention scorer (MHG).
 SelfAttn scorer obtains dot product scores for head and dependent representations.
-Multi-head Gathering Attention scorer first calculate global representations using multiple attention heads.
-Then, the MHG concatenates the global representations with each attention head to compute the attention distribution of each head.
-MHG chooses the max head attention scores as the attention scores for head and depend.
+The MHG calculates global representations using multiple attention heads, concatenates it with each attention head, and chooses the max head attention scores as the attention scores for the head and depend.
 The final MHG attention scores are calculated by mutual product between head and depend scores multiplied by the sentence length.
 The final AOI scores are the direct product of SelfAttn scores and MHG scores.

-We train the parser to minimize the Cross Entropy Loss and use the Adam optimizer \citep{DBLP:journals/corr/KingmaB14} initialized with the learning rate $10^{-3}$ to update the parameters in the model.
-We sample $8$ candidates for both generative and substitutive distorting scenarios.

-In our first experiment, we train the parsers on the client data distorted by different methods.
-We first train the model on the undistorted dataset to get the upper bound of the model performance.
-Then we build a simple baseline by training the model on the data whose entity spans are substituted by mask tokens in the same length.
-Finally, we experiment on the distortion caused by generations and substitutions that are or are not controlled by NDD.
+We use GloVe embeddings of $100$ dimensions~\cite{pennington-etal-2014-glove} for word representation.
+Additional features such as character sequences and lemmas are encoded in tensors in a $50$-dimensional space and integrated with the word embeddings.
+For contextualized representations, we utilize the RoBERTa-large, producing $100$-dimensional outputs that augment the input embeddings.
+A three-layer BiLSTM with a hidden size of $400$ processes the combined embeddings, followed by two AOI scorers with four attention heads for computing edge and label scores.
+During the training process, we minimize the Cross Entropy Loss to train the parser.
+We employ the Adam optimizer~\cite{DBLP:journals/corr/KingmaB14} with an initial learning rate of $10^{-3}$ to update the model's parameters.
+In both generative and substitutive distorting scenarios, 8 candidates are sampled for evaluation purposes.